 Bert Hellinger

-An important discovery associated with the method is related to understanding of the role that the excluded play in human groups and collectives.
-People, experiences, events that are denied the right to be part of the whole, excluded from view, in the past or in the present, have a significant influence on the system where they initially openly belonged.
-That which, for one reason or another, is rejected, forgotten or not noticed, gives rise to repeating scenarios, episodes of the past are reproduced by members of the system, sometimes generations, or even centuries later.
-This leads to strange, recurring circumstances, difficult-to-explain changes in relationships, emotional reactions and loyalties among relatives, group members or descendants of witnesses.
+People, experiences, events that are denied the right to be part of the whole, excluded from view, have a significant influence on the system where they initially openly belonged.
+That which, for one reason or another, is rejected, forgotten or not noticed, gives rise to repeating scenarios.
+Strange, recurring circumstances, difficult-to-explain changes in relationships.

 Daan Van Kampenhout.
 The Workings of the Soul in Shamanic Rituals and Family Constellations

-Constellation work is somewhat reminiscent of reconstruction or modelling of the structure of current forces in relation to the client’s request: a symptom, a feature of a relationship or events of the past or present.
-It could be done by involving other people, as in group constellations, or through the use of objects, figurines, or floor anchors, as is often done in one-on-one sessions.
+Constellation could be done by involving other people, as in group constellations, or through the use of objects, figurines, or floor anchors, as is often done in one-on-one sessions.

-Using the tools of a Family/Systemic constellation to reconstruct the disposition that lies behind a difficult situation or a symptom, we can rework the original, often dramatic or tragic context so that hidden, excluded elements can finally take their rightful place.
-This in turn often has a profound and long-lasting effect, as if a solution that had been needed (sometimes for a long time) had finally been proposed and accepted.
-This, in turn, can cause changes in the current situation, reduce the weight of a symptom, group of symptoms or circumstances that otherwise cause uncomfortable experiences and conditions.
+Using the tools of a Family/Systemic Constellation to reconstruct the disposition that lies behind a difficult situation or a symptom, we can rework the original, often dramatic or tragic context so that hidden, excluded elements can finally take their rightful place.

 Timing and Setting

 A constellation session in an individual setting usually takes between 1.5 and 2.5 hours.
-A feature of the one-on-one format is that the session lasts longer due to the sequential nature of the constellation, compared to working in a group.
-The work unfolds in space on the side of the therapist in presence of the client.
+Session are longer due to the sequential nature of the constellation, compared to working in a group.

 Process Description

 Session starts with a brief clarification of the theme of the work.
-Client’s request may be rather specific “I would like to address…, I have such and such a difficulty, problem, symptom” or look more like a direction: “I notice similar scenarios in my family”, “it seems to me that these events are not random”, etc. To concretize the focus of attention or highlight what seems to be more important or relevant, therapist may ask some additional questions.
+Client’s request may be rather specific “I would like to address…, I have such and such a difficulty, problem, symptom” or look more like a direction: “I notice similar scenarios in my family”, etc. To concretize the focus of attention or highlight what seems to be more important or relevant, therapist may ask some additional questions.

 One-on-one sessions are sequential, as opposed to group work, where representatives act more spontaneously and the picture unfolds synchronously.
-Working step by step, we can quite accurately identify problem areas and focus on them.
 In addition, this form of work often seems safer: unlike working in a group, in a one-on-one setting, we can pause work if the content seems to be a bit too emotionally intense, allow the nervous system to calm down and then resume the process when it feels appropriate.

 The session ends when we reach a new state, a different attitude towards the situation on which the work is focused – “problem transformation”, as it is sometimes called.